Pain Management/Opioid Requirement

 PAFP members must comply with various CME requirements for state licensure, AAFP/PAFP membership and board certification.
-Follow these links for details on each requirement:
+Follow the below links for details on each requirement:

 Patient safety/risk management CME 12 credit hours in the areas of patient safety or risk management (either Category 1 or Category 2) are required to renew licensure.
 The following list of topics will satisfy the patient safety/risk management requirement: